 When to see a doctor

-Talk to your doctor if you have pain in your legs or arms when you exercise.
+Talk to your health care provider if you have pain in your legs or arms when you exercise.
 Claudication can lead to a cycle that results in worsening cardiovascular health.
 Pain may make exercise intolerable, and a lack of exercise results in poorer health.

 Peripheral artery disease is a sign of poor cardiovascular health and an increased risk of heart attack and stroke.

 Claudication is most often a symptom of peripheral artery disease.
-The peripheral arteries are the large vessels that deliver blood to the network of vessels in your legs and arms.
+The peripheral arteries are the large vessels that deliver blood to the legs and arms.

-The risk factors for peripheral artery disease and claudication include the following:
+Potential risk factors for peripheral artery disease and claudication include:

 - High cholesterol

 - Obesity (a body mass index, or BMI, over 30)

 Claudication is generally considered a warning of significant atherosclerosis, indicating an increased risk of heart attack or stroke.
 Other complications of peripheral artery disease due to atherosclerosis include: